Graduate Course Catalog 2015-2016

 Requirements for non-thesis capstone experiences must be clearly articulated by each program.
 Capstone experiences, with the exception of capstone courses, must be approved by a committee of at least two faculty members in the student's program and approved by the graduate program coordinator.
 All capstone experiences must be completed by the end of the final examination period of the graduation date for which the degree is to be conferred.

 Students who are in a thesis program are required to conduct research and prepare a scholarly paper under the guidance of a faculty committee for submission to the Graduate School.
 Guidelines on the purpose, framework, and process for the thesis should be clearly articulated by each program.
 Students writing a thesis should obtain a copy of the Thesis and Dissertation Manual from the Graduate School or at www.gradschool.unh.edu.
 Students in thesis programs may also be required to pass a final examination.
 The regulations concerning this exam are the same as those in the non-thesis option.
 The thesis committee will normally also serve as the examining committee.

-During their degree program, a student completing a thesis must enroll for a minimum of 6 thesis (899) credits and may enroll for a maximum of 10 thesis (899) credits.
-The exact number of credits within this range to be applied toward the degree will be determined by the faculty of the individual programs.
+During their degree program, a student completing a thesis must enroll in 6-10 thesis (899) credits.
+Students are not eligible to receive credit for any more than 10 thesis credtis.
+The exact number of thesis credits that are required for each degree will be determined by the faculty of the individual programs.
 No thesis credit shall be given until the completed thesis has been approved by the thesis committee and accepted by the Graduate School.
 Satisfactory acceptance of the thesis will be recorded as a credit (CR).

 A master's thesis must be approved by a committee composed of a regular member of the graduate faculty under whose direction it was written and two other members of the graduate faculty nominated by the department chairperson or graduate program coordinator and appointed by the dean of the Graduate School.